YosefLab/TRAPeS/README.md

 **Paths to other software:** <br />
 <br />
 -bowtie2 : Path to bowtie2.
-If not used assumed bowtie2 is in the default PATH <br />
+If not used assumes bowtie2 is in the default PATH <br />

--rsem: Path to bowtie2.
-If not used assumed bowtie2 is in the default PATH <br />
+-rsem: Path to RSEM.
+If not used assumes RSEM is in the default PATH <br />

+-samtools: Path to samtools.
+If not used assumes samtools is in the default PATH <br />
 <br />
 **Other parameters:** <br />
 <br />